Drawing Animation Engine

 This is not just a filter.
 It is an automated rigging engine.
 It works on stick figures, crayons, watercolors, and even whiteboard markers.
 It turns a static image into a playable character, unlocking a new form of storytelling for educators, parents, and creators.

-Why Use AI Sketch Animation?
+Why Use an AI Sketch Animation Tool?
+(Deep Dive)

 Why does this matter beyond being a fun toy?